sipemu/ScalaExperiments/README.md

 - date with format `dd.MM.yyyy`, and
 - price.

-The file has no header is no header.
+The input data file has no header.

 ## Send Data to Kinesis

+This small projects includes a word data generator and pushes a random sequence wof words to a defined AWS kinesis node.

+## Bahn Developer API Call

+In this small project a endpoint on `https://developer.deutschebahn.com/` is called and the data is fetched.